inQWIRE/SQIR/README.md

   * dune (`opam install dune`)
   * menhir (`opam install menhir`)
   * batteries (`opam install batteries`)
-  * OCaml OpenQASM parser (`opam install openQASM`)
+  * OpenQASM parser (`opam install openQASM`)

-`make voqc` will produce an executable in VOQC/_build/default.
+For convenience, we have already performed extraction from Coq to OCaml; the extracted files are in VOQC/extraction/ml. `make voqc` will produce an executable in VOQC/_build/default.
 See [the README in the VOQC directory](VOQC/README.md) for instructions on how to run the optimizer.

-**If you want to compile our Coq proofs, follow the directions below.**

-Dependencies:
-  * OCaml version 4.08.1
-  * Coq version 8.10.1

-Run `make` to compile the core files of SQIR, `make optimizer` to compile proofs about the circuit optimizer, and `make examples` to compile proofs of correctness for small quantum programs.
-Use `make all` to compile everything.
-The development has been tested with Coq version 8.10.1 and OCaml version 4.08.1 on a MacBook Pro.
-Our proofs are resource intensive, so expect `make all` to take around an hour.
-We have experienced memory errors on some Linux machines, we are working to resolve this.

 ## SQIR Directory Contents